HBRS-SDP/sdp_2018wt_P6_Raspi_Event_Detection/README.md

 # Raspberry Pi Event Detection

+NOTE: The running instructions are provided in the src folder.

 This project deals with detecting events in the scene using multiple raspberry Pis.
 The general setup, backend processes and "how-to" is described in this readme.
 Please note that there will not be any requirements file for this project since the setup process for a raspberry Pi is much different than that on a PC.